×

 When we asked people what advice they would give someone preparing to move to Clementi, they said:

 "Clementi is a residential town located in the west region of Singapore, known for its accessibility and a wide range of amenities.
 Before moving to Clementi, expats should know that it is a bustling area with a mix of residential and commercial properties.
 The town is well-connected to other parts of Singapore through an efficient public transportation system, including the Mass Rapid Transit (MRT) and public buses.
 Expats should familiarize themselves with these modes of transport as owning a car in Singapore can be very expensive due to high taxes and fees.
 Clementi is home to a number of educational institutions, making it a popular choice for families with children.
 These include local schools, international schools, and tertiary institutions such as the National University of Singapore.
 The cost of living in Clementi, like the rest of Singapore, is relatively high.
 Accommodation can be expensive, and expats should be prepared for this.
 However, there are various types of housing options available, from public housing flats (HDB) to private condominiums.
 Clementi is known for its vibrant food scene, with a plethora of hawker centres, food courts, and restaurants offering a variety of local and international cuisines.
 Expats should be open to trying local dishes such as Laksa, Chicken Rice, and Chilli Crab.
 The town also has several shopping malls, sports facilities, parks, and recreational areas.
 The Clementi Mall and CityVibe are popular shopping destinations, while the Clementi Swimming Complex and Sports Hall provide facilities for various sports activities.
 Healthcare facilities are easily accessible in Clementi.
 There are numerous clinics, dental practices, and the nearby National University Hospital provides comprehensive medical services.
 Singapore has a tropical climate, with high humidity and temperatures throughout the year.
 Expats moving to Clementi should be prepared for this weather and ensure they stay hydrated and protect themselves from the sun.
 Lastly, Singapore is known for its strict laws and regulations.
 Expats should familiarize themselves with these laws to avoid any legal trouble.
-For instance, littering, jaywalking, and chewing gum are all offenses that can result in fines," commented one expat who made the move to Clementi.
+For instance, littering, jaywalking, and chewing gum are all offenses that can result in fines," explained one expat living in Clementi, Singapore.

 What is a typical expat home or apartment like in Clementi?

 "A typical expat home or apartment in Clementi, is a modern, high-rise condominium with a variety of amenities.
 These homes are often fully furnished with contemporary furniture and appliances, including air conditioning, a necessity in Singapore's tropical climate.
 The living room is usually spacious, with large windows that let in plenty of natural light and offer stunning views of the city.
 The kitchen is typically equipped with modern appliances and ample storage space.
 Bedrooms in these apartments are often generously sized, with built-in wardrobes and en-suite bathrooms.
 The master bedroom may also feature a walk-in closet and a luxurious bathroom with a bathtub.
 Some apartments may also have a small study or home office, a feature that is particularly useful for expats who work from home.
 The condominiums in Clementi often come with a range of facilities such as a swimming pool, gym, barbecue pits, and a playground for children.
 Some may also have tennis courts, function rooms, and even a mini-mart.
 These homes are usually located in close proximity to public transportation, shopping malls, restaurants, and schools, making them convenient for expats.
 Despite being in a bustling city, many of these apartments are situated in quiet neighborhoods, offering a peaceful living environment.
 In terms of style, these homes often feature a blend of Western and Asian influences, with clean lines, neutral colors, and minimalist decor.
 However, there is also room for personalization, allowing expats to add their own touch to their homes.
-Overall, a typical expat home in Clementi, Singapore, offers a comfortable, convenient, and luxurious living experience," said one expat in Clementi.
+Overall, a typical expat home in Clementi, Singapore, offers a comfortable, convenient, and luxurious living experience," remarked one expat in Clementi, Singapore.

 What is the average cost of housing in Clementi?